olbrichattila/qreview/README.md

 ```
 > Note: Amazon Q Developer CLI currently requires interactive login, so GitHub Action support is limited to Bedrock or other backends unless expanded.

+### Possible Future Improvements
+This project is already quite powerful, but there are several areas I plan to enhance further:

+- **Improve Code Quality and Refactoring:**
+The tool has grown quickly, and parts of the codebase would benefit from refactoring and better organization.
+As it continues to evolve, I plan to clean up internal abstractions, enforce stricter typing, and improve test coverage.

+- **Additional Reporter Types:**
+Expand the current HTML and Markdown reporters to include:

+- Direct uploads to Amazon S3 for documentation hosting
+- Integration with Confluence for team-wide visibility
+- Custom API calls to push documentation or review results to internal systems

+- **Dynamic Documentation Portal:**
+Create a dedicated documentation viewer site with search and filtering by file, time, and type (review, code explanation, change summary).
+This would make it easier for teams to explore the review history over time.

+- **Better GitHub Integration:**
+Support for more GitHub workflows (e.g., triggered on push or comment), better diff visualization, and inline responses to review comments.

+- **Domain-Aware, Agentic AI Reviews:**
+Extend the reviewer with agentic AI capabilities using Retrieval-Augmented Generation (RAG), where reviews can be enhanced by specific domain knowledge or internal documentation.
+This would allow the tool to not only identify code issues, but also evaluate business logic, validate domain-specific rules, and flag inconsistencies based on proprietary requirements or best practices.

+These improvements aim to make the tool even more developer-friendly, team-scalable, and capable of reasoning beyond the code itself.
 ---

 ## Demo